View of Split on a 3-Day Split, Itinerary, Croatia

 Split and Hvar Itinerary

-Hvar Island is just a ferry ride away from Split – so it’s easy to create a Hvar and Split Itinerary.
+Hvar Island is just a ferry ride away from Split – so it’s easy to create a combined itinerary.
 When determining how many days in Split and Hvar Island, we recommend staying at least 3 days in Split and 2 days in Hvar Town.

 That said, travelers who also want to stay in Stari Grad on Hvar Island could easily create a weeklong itinerary (Split for 3 days, Hvar Town for 2 days and Stari Grad for 2 days).